Solar Photovoltaic Assessment with Large Language Model: Introduction

 \section{Introduction}

 The global transition toward renewable energy has significantly influenced the operation and planning of power systems, particularly in active distribution networks (ADNs) and microgrids \cite{xiao2023distribution}.
 As a leading source of clean energy, solar photovoltaic (PV) technology has become increasingly important for decentralizing power generation and enhancing grid resilience \cite{yuan2022determining}.
 To realize these benefits, accurate detection and mapping of solar PV installations in satellite imagery are critical for efficient energy management, demand-response optimization, and the seamless integration of distributed energy resources (DERs) \cite{guo2023graph}.
-However, the widespread adoption of solar panels has led to an exponential increase in the amount of imagery data, necessitating highly scalable and adaptable approaches for PV identification.
+However, the widespread adoption of solar panels has led to an exponential increase in the amount of imagery data, necessitating highly scalable and adaptable approaches for PV identification \cite{Li2024SolarNetPlus,Zech2024ActivePV}.

 Early approaches to solar panel detection from imagery relied on traditional machine learning models, such as Logistic Regression \cite{abdulmawjood2018detection}, Random Forest \cite{malof2016image}, and Support Vector Machines based methods \cite{yuan2021support}, often employing handcrafted features like texture and color.
 Although these methods were relatively efficient and required fewer training samples, they lacked the capacity to generalize to diverse spatial patterns.
-More recent research has turned towards deep learning \cite{wu2022spatial, guo2023continuous}, particularly Convolutional Neural Network (CNN)-based models \cite{ishak2024automated}, which have demonstrated superior performance in extracting vision features from imagery data.
+More recent research has turned towards deep learning \cite{wu2022spatial, guo2023continuous}, particularly Convolutional Neural Network (CNN)-based models \cite{ishak2024automated}, which have demonstrated superior performance in extracting vision features from imagery data; recent advances span robust PV module segmentation and city-scale classification \cite{Alkhatib2025AttentionUNetPV,Ronchetti2025PVPlantsMapping,Luimstra2025ColorElevationPV,Hamzaoglu2025RooftopPV}.
 Notable efforts such as Deep Solar \cite{yu2018deepsolar} showcased large-scale solar panel mapping using Inception-v3, while U-Net \cite{bouazizintegrated} enabled global solar mapping.
-However, these methods often require substantial annotated datasets \cite{weng2022transform, cui2023sig2vec}, intensive computational resources, and frequent retraining to adapt to changing conditions in different geographical regions and environmental contexts.
+However, these methods often require substantial annotated datasets \cite{weng2022transform, cui2023sig2vec}—a challenge amplified by roof superstructures and geographic heterogeneity \cite{Li2024SolarNetPlus}—and thus motivate label-efficient strategies \cite{Qiu2024FSRSI,Dong2024FSScene}, intensive computational resources, and frequent retraining to adapt to changing conditions in different geographical regions and environmental contexts.